joeyyang/AI-to-A-Bunch-of-Dudes/README.md

 Installation
 ------------
 - Click here to [download the extension](https://github.com/joeyyang/AI-to-A-Bunch-Of-Dudes/blob/master/AI_to_ABunchOfDudes.crx?raw=true)
-- In Chrome, choose Window > Extensions.
-Drag AI_to_ABunchOfDudes.crx into the page that appears.
+- In Chrome, go to Window > Extensions.
+- Drag AI_to_ABunchOfDudes.crx into the page that appears.